Efficiently Approximating Vertex Cover on Scale-Free Networks with Underlying Hyperbolic Geometry: Approximation Performance

 \begin{lemma} Let $G$ be a hyperbolic random graph.
 Then, each run of length at most $2w + 1$ contains at most $\mathcal{O}(\log(n))$ vertices with probability $1 - \mathcal{O}(n^{-c})$ for any constant $c$. \end{lemma} \begin{proof} We show that the probability for a single run $\mathcal{R}$ of at most $2w + 1$ sectors to contain more then $\mathcal{O}(\log(n))$ vertices is $\mathcal{O}(n^{-c_1})$ for any constant $c_1$.
 Since there are at most $n' = \mathcal{O}(n)$ runs, applying the union bound and choosing $c_1 = c + 1$ then yields the claim.

 Recall that we divided the disk into $n'$ sectors of equal width.
-Since the angular coordinates of the vertices are distributed uniformly at random, the probability for a given vertex to a lie in $\mathcal{R}$ is given by
+Since the angular coordinates of the vertices are distributed uniformly at random, the probability for a given vertex to a lie in $\mathcal{R}$ (i.e., to be in $V(\mathcal{R})$) is given by